 How long does it take to write an RFP?

-Get your project started with an RFP template
+Save time and resources with an RFP template

 Working with the right partners and vendors can take your organization to the next level.
 Saving time with your RFPs because you’ve included all the relevant details is a key to unlocking your company’s growth.
 Choose monday.com’s RFP template to get the right bids from the right vendors at the right price.